marcelarie/rund/README.md

 ## To Do

-- [ ] Fix .rundir file running in non user shells For example when using pbcopy inside nvim.
+- [ ] Fix Runfile file running in non user shells For example when using pbcopy inside nvim.

-- [ ] Don't run the commands if the `.rundir` file has not been approved by the user.
+- [ ] Don't run the commands if the `Runfile` file has not been approved by the user.
-  - [ ] Don't run the info message if the `.rundir` file has not been approved by the user. the user every time the shell runs a command.
+  - [ ] Don't run the info message if the `Runfile` file has not been approved by the user. the user every time the shell runs a command.
   - [x] Implement in fish
   - [ ] Implement in bash